universal-packages/universal-module-loader/README.md

 ## Options

 - **`onlyDefault`** `boolean`
-  When loading the module directly only set `exports` as the `exports.default`, usefull if you are importing classes or components that predominate in the module.
+  When loading the module directly only set `exports` as the `exports.default`, useful if you are importing classes or components that predominate in the module.

 - **`conventionPrefix`** `string`
   Only load modules that follow the convention `<module>.<conventionPrefix>.js`, exp: `User.model.js`.